byronjohnson/Easy-Content-Adder/readme.txt

 == Changelog ==

 = 1.1.0 - 2020-01-12 =
-* Added conditionals to ensure the added content does not show on blog feed pages
+* Restructured plugin architecture.

 = 1.0.2 - 2015-12-06 =
-* Added conditionals to ensure the added content does not show on blog feed pages
+* Added conditionals to ensure the added content does not show on blog feed pages.

 = 1.0.1 - 2015-21-05 =
 * Fixed bug causing custom post types to not register.
 * Removed unnecessary white spaces.

 = 1.0 - 2015-20-05 =
-Initial version
+Initial version.